code-differently/code-society-25-2/lesson_00/tobyevans/README.md

 ## How I Recharge

 When I disconnect, I fully unplug, often spending time in nature where technology is minimal.
 It's my way of recharging creatively and mentally, allowing me to return to work refreshed and focused.

+## Fun Facts About Me

+1. My name is spelled different than how it's originally spelled.
+Instead of Tobias, it is Tobais.

+2. I enjoy making music and singing on tracks I produce.

+3. I used to run track and field.

+4. I am family oriented.
+I would easily get homesick whenever I am out of town.

+5. I am a dog and cat lover, but have never owned a cat.

 ## Contact Information